anil-ganti/CC-climate-tech/sankey_activity.md

-# Guided Activity: Interpreting Global Energy, Carbon, and Water Sankey Diagrams
+# Assignment: Interpreting Global Energy, Carbon, and Water Sankey Diagrams

-## Objective
+## Learning Objectives
-Students will analyze global Sankey diagrams related to energy, carbon, and water flows, focusing on reflecting on their prior assumptions and understanding the broader climate problem.
-They will engage in open-ended questions that encourage critical thinking, helping to develop a 30,000-foot view of the problem.
+Students will learn to critically read Sankey diagrams, which are important tools for getting a quick, overview of energy / carbon / water flows.
+Students will practice dimensional analysis and demonstrate they understand how to make a quick, argument using only a Sankey diagram and some 1st order approximations.
+Finally, this exercise will serve as a "level-setting" of what are the large outstanding problems in getting to net-zero carbon emissions.

 ---

+## Assignment
+There are several sets of questions ranging from fact-finding to open-ended critical assessment.
+In a canvas post, answer each question

 ## Resources